d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/vision-transformer.md

 the model architecture of vision Transformers.
-This architecture consists of a stem that patchifies images, a body based on the multi-layer Transformer encoder, and a head that transforms the global representation into the output label.
+This architecture consists of a stem that patchifies images, a body based on the multilayer Transformer encoder, and a head that transforms the global representation into the output label.